saebrahimi/saebrahimi.github.io/_pages/about.md

 My current research interests are multimodal learning, reasoning across modalities, metalearning and in general efficient representation learning.
 I also work on deep learning methods for dialogue systems and humanitarian AI.

-I was on maternity leave from May 2018 to April 2019.
+I was on maternity leave from May 2018 to February 2019.

 Before my postdoc, I was a researcher at [Microsoft Research Montreal](https://www.microsoft.com/en-us/research/lab/microsoft-research-montreal/){:target="\_blank"}.